ktorz-net/hacka-py/BOARD.md

 ## To-Do

+- revise doc structure with section/directories.
 - Complete HackaGames Py421 state (i.e. horizon = 0 wen `keep-keep-keep`, and modify stateStr in Q-Learning tutorials).
+- Complete Tutos and set a first clean version (WebPage), WebPage Doc with no subterfuge

 - Reactivate - TicTacToe
 - Doc: impose Launcher as a first solution, then the Client/Server option.
 - Think a simple Risky (metha-action) (expand X, fight Y, reinforce)